 The very best compassionate horsemen might talk about leadership and submission (both Steinkraus and Sarah Dawson sometimes do, eg.) But in practice, the way they relate to their horses aligns closely with Natural Lifemanship principles.
 The best horsemen do create partnerships of mutual respect and trust.
 For them, this framework can provide some new language, a subtle shift in thinking, and a brain-based explanation for why their methods work.
 Plus maybe a few new tools and techniques, in the round pen and elsewhere.

-In other cases, horse trainers could benefit from a major paradigm shift that encompasses not only their ideas but also their actions.
+In other cases, horse trainers could benefit from a major paradigm shift that encompasses both their ideas and their actions.

 The Main Ideas

 Submission should not be the goal.
-We do need to stop the horse from misbehaving because it’s not good for the relationship.
+We do need to ask the horse not to misbehave because it’s harmful to the relationship.
 But we don’t want the horse to be stuck in his lower, survival-based brain.
 We don’t want to dominate or control him; we want him to learn to appropriately control himself.